LoginRadius/java-sdk/README.md

 Use the following jar in your project:

-The jars are available [here](https://github.com/LoginRadius/sdk-java-customer-identity/tree/dev/LoginRadiusJavaDemo/WebContent/WEB-INF/lib).  download the java-sdk-3.0.0.jar files.
+The jars are available [here](https://github.com/LoginRadius/java-sdk/tree/master/demo/LoginRadiusJavaDemo/WebContent/WEB-INF/lib).  download the loginradius-sdk-3.0.0 jar files.

  ## Documentation